IRS Forms

 How do I correct a Form 941 error?

 Use Form 941-X to correct errors discovered after the original 941 was filed.
 File a separate 941-X for each quarter with an error.
 Common corrections include omitted wages, wrong withholding amounts, and credits claimed in error.
-Any additional tax liability should be paid when the 941-X is filed to stop the accrual of failure-to-pay interest.
+Any additional tax liability should be paid when the 941-X is filed to stop further accrual of the failure-to-pay penalty.
+Note: statutory interest still accrues on the unpaid balance from the original return due date – reasonable cause may waive penalties but does not stop interest.

 Every Form Represents Work Your Team Has to Deliver